Cadecraft/sheatfish/README.md

 - `vimmode` -
 Set to 1 to use the Vim Mode keybinds (see above) (integer from 0..=1, default 0)

+- `historysize` -
+Max number of prior states stored for the undo history (integer from 0.., default 10)

 <!-- TODO: config option to save files without trailing commas>